UBCDingXin/CCDM/README.md

-# The Code Repository for ``CCDM: Continuous Conditional Diffusion Models for Image Generation"
+# The Code Repository for "CCDM: Continuous Conditional Diffusion Models for Image Generation"

 <!-- ----------------------------------------------------------------->
 ## Software Requirements